 Are silk plants different from artificial plants?

-- A little.
-You see, all silk plants are artificial, but not all artificial plants are considered silk plants.
-Silk plants are plants that move with the flow of a tank, unlike standard artificial plants that tend to get stuck in water.
+- Silk plants are considered a type of artificial plant.
+Silk plants move with the flow of a tank, unlike standard artificial plants that tend to get stuck in water.
 They are usually made of plastic or silicone cloth.

 Are silk aquarium plants made from silk?

 - In most cases no. Artificial plants of all kinds were originally made from silk.
 In the modern world it is much cheaper and easier to use plastic.
 As long as the plastic is correctly woven, there is no difference in the properties of the plant.